a-reich/versioned-pickle/README.md

 * "installed" - all installed distributions.

 (The Python version is also recorded but not used in validation by default).

+A unique feature of the tool which is less obvious and which users might not know how to implement for themselves is the "object" scope, which tells versioned-pickle to **introspect** the object and intelligently **determine** which packages need their versions recorded, based on which modules define the types encountered during pickling.
+This is handy if, for instance, you have a dictionary of pandas DataFrames you were working with and did some plotting of with matplotlib.
+You can pickle the dictionary for use later, and versioned-pickle will record the pandas version for validation but ignore matplotlib (which you don't really need just to load the object.)

 Environment metadata is obtained using `importlib.metadata`.
 Modules that are loaded directly from sys.path without being installed as part of a distribution, or functions/classes only defined in __main__, are ignored (it's assumed that if you're using this package you already